-Another method that works in all operating systems is to type msconfig.exe in the Run window or the Start Menu search box (in Windows 7) or the Start screen (in Windows 8 and Windows 8.1).
+Another method that works in all operating systems is to type msconfig.exe in the Run window, the Start Menu search box (in Windows 7) or the Start screen (in Windows 8 and Windows 8.1).

 The Windows Startup Selection